htcondor/htcondor/docs/users-manual/submitting-a-job.rst

 Variables in the Submit Description File
 ----------------------------------------

-:index:`automatic variables;submit description file<single: automatic variables;submit description file>`
-:index:`in submit description file;automatic variables<single: in submit description file;automatic variables>`
+:index:`automatic variables<single: automatic variables; submit description file>` :index:`in submit description file<single: in submit description file; automatic variables>`

 There are automatic variables for use within the submit description file.